 Companies who fail to do so not only risk high penalties, worse still, their negligence can severely impact the ecological profile and the local communities.

-Similarly, while solvent cleaning does not consume water, it still demands a well-defined solvent risk management approach across storage, handling and external recycling of used solvent/disposal
+Similarly, while solvent cleaning does not consume water, it still demands a well-defined solvent risk management approach across storage, handling and external recycling of used solvent/disposal of waste oils.

 As solvents can give off volatile organic compounds (VOCs), the use of closed cleaning machines with inherent distillation unit, along with a closed-loop solvent delivery system, can significantly reduce air emissions and waste to an absolute minimum (solvent consumption is optimized simultaneously since less solvent is lost to the air and less waste is generated).